Voltage: Electrostatics

 where $\mathbf{E}$ is the intensity of the electric field.

 In this case, the voltage increase from point A to point B is equal to the work done per unit charge, against the electric field, to move the charge from A to B without causing any acceleration.
 Mathematically, this is expressed as the line integral of the electric field along that path.
 In electrostatics, this line integral is independent of the path taken.

 Under this definition, any circuit where there are time-varying magnetic fields, such as AC circuits, will not have a well-defined voltage between nodes in the circuit, since the electric force is not a conservative force in those cases.
-However, at lower frequencies when the electric and magnetic fields are not rapidly changing, this can be neglected (see electrostatic approximation).
+However, at lower frequencies when the electric and magnetic fields are not rapidly changing, this can be neglected (see Electrostatics § Electrostatic approximation).

 Electrodynamics

 The electric potential can be generalized to electrodynamics, so that differences in electric potential between points are well-defined even in the presence of time-varying fields.
 However, unlike in electrostatics, the electric field can no longer be expressed only in terms of the electric potential.
 Furthermore, the potential is no longer uniquely determined up to a constant, and can take significantly different forms depending on the choice of gauge.

 In this general case, some authors use the word "voltage" to refer to the line integral of the electric field, rather than to differences in electric potential.
 In this case, the voltage rise along some path $\mathcal{P}$ from $\mathbf{r}_A$ to $\mathbf{r}_B$ is given by: